readthedocs/ext-theme/docs/index.rst

 Also known as: ``readthedocsext-theme``.

-This is meant as an extension to ``readthedocsext`` for now.
-The templates and asset source files will/may eventually be part of Read the Docs application core code, but are maintained in separate package/namespace while development is still in a alpha/beta phase.

-The documentation here is meant to aid in development, and describes many of the patterns used throughout the templates and our JavaScript.
+This is an addition to the ``readthedocsext`` package, and provides an alternative theme for the application UI.
+This package includes updated templates and new JavaScript sources, though still sticks to most of the patterns and tools already used in the application templates.

 .. toctree::
     :maxdepth: 2